 Bet a healthy sum of money with a friend or family member that you can maintain your workout schedule for a specified amount of time.

 Think about how healthy you are becoming.
-Picture a butterfly emerging from a cocoon.
 Think about your heart and your muscles and how they are being positively affected by your workout routine.

 Think about how much better you sleep after you worked out that day.